 Founding vocalist and guitarist Garrett Turney remains a constant through this evolution, bringing a familiar tenacity and heaviness against this backdrop of constant change.
-Enter Rob Hitchcock, synthesizer player and co-songwriter who joined the group shortly after recording completed for their debut EP “The Other Side”.
+Enter Rob Hitchcock, synthesizer player and co-songwriter who joined the group shortly after recording their debut EP “The Other Side.”
 His influence on future recordings would tilt the band’s sound toward more theatrical elements and raw production.

-With Color Chemistry’s latest release “Space Invaders”, the band revisits their prog rock roots with ambient synths, extraterrestrial key modulations, soaring vocals, and hard-hitting riffs.
-They cap the year 2020 with a sound and message that is just as unsettling as the year itself, however, it showcases a glimmer of hope moving on into the next chapter.
+With Color Chemistry’s latest release “Space Invaders,” the band revisits their prog rock roots with ambient synths, extraterrestrial key modulations, soaring vocals, and hard-hitting riffs.
+They cap the year 2020 with a sound and message that is just as unsettling as the year itself, however, it showcases a glimmer of hope moving into their next chapter.

 Garrett knew from the moment he heard the first riff in the first verse of Ozzy Osbourne's "No More Tears" that he wanted to pick up a guitar and play heavy music.
 From that stemmed obsessively practicing to Metallica, Megadeth, Rush, and Iron Maiden CDs for countless hours in his bedroom throughout middle school and high school.

 He found himself wanting to express his interests with fast melodic riffs and Alex Lifeson-like chords in his own endeavors, so he started Color Chemistry with original co-guitarist Matthew Ertl upon entering college.
 They mutually shared the same visions and influences to create a progressive metal band who's style leaned heavily on thrash metal roots with melodic phrasings that brought to fruition the music they had wanted to hear.